zawwz/lxsh/README.md

 - removes `;;` from the last value in a case
 - removes unnecessary quotes on arguments
 - transforms unnecessary manipulations (e.g. `${VAR}`) into simple variable call
-- Brace blocks or subshells with a single command will be replaced by said command
+- brace blocks or subshells with a single command will be replaced by said command
+- reduces level 1 `$()` subshells to use backticks
+- escaped dollarsigns are un-escaped

 > These features only apply if they won't change behavior, for instance removal of an unnecessary manipulation will not be made if the following character